Polygamists may not face jail time under new Utah bill

 Unlike other states, Utah outlaws living with a second “spiritual spouse” even if the man is legally married to just one woman.

-But Henderson argues that law, and the legacy of raids in the 1950s, has created a culture of fear that empowers notorious abusers like the polygamous leader Warren Jeffs.
-He is now serving a life prison sentence in Texas for sexually assaulting girls he considered plural wives.
+Henderson argues that law, and the legacy of raids as recently as the 1950s, has created a culture of fear that empowers notorious abusers like the polygamous leader Warren Jeffs.
+His followers wear distinctive, historic-looking dresses, and he is now serving a life prison sentence in Texas for sexually assaulting girls he considered plural wives.

 On the other end of the spectrum are modern, consenting adult polygamists like Kody Brown of TV’s “Sister Wives.”
 The show chronicling the lives of Brown and his four wives premiered on TLC in 2010.

-The Utah attorney general has publicly declined to prosecute polygamists like him for years, but the law remains on the books.
+The Utah attorney general has publicly declined to prosecute polygamists like him for years, but the bigamy law remains on the books.
 The “Sister Wives” family left the state shortly after going public with their TV show, saying they were afraid of being charged by local prosecutors.

 They later lost an attempt to overturn the polygamy law in court.

-The new proposal would significantly lower the potential penalties for consenting adult polygamists but keep harsher penalties for abuse and other crimes sometimes linked to polygamy.
+The new proposal would significantly lower the potential penalties for consenting adult polygamists but keep harsher penalties for other crimes sometimes linked to polygamy, including the new addition of coerced marriage.
+Some pro-polygamy advocates have pushed back, arguing that those enhancements create an unfair association with their communities.

 Others, though, say that easing restrictions on polygamous marriages won’t do much to help victims and could even make things worse.
 Melissa Ellis grew up in the polygamous Kingston group and said she worries that leaders could consider it a victory if the state lightened penalties.